Skip to content

 • This isn't VC-backed and it isn't a startup yet.
 It's a side project a Tesla owner built on weekends for the community.

 Reach out — feedback, edge cases I missed, and “your number for X is wrong because Y” emails are all welcome.
-(X handle going up soon.)
+I post as @AmpedUpTesla_ on X; ForgeAsset itself posts from @Forge_Asset.

 See also: methodology · terms · privacy.